Comarques of Catalonia

+The comarques of Catalonia (singular comarca, [kuˈmarkə], [koˈmaɾka]), often referred to in English as counties, are an administrative division of Catalonia.
+Each comarca comprises a number of municipalities, roughly equivalent to a county in the United States.
+Currently, Catalonia is divided into 42 comarques and Aran, considered a "unique territorial entity" and not a comarca.

+Each comarca has a representative county council (consell comarcal), except for Barcelonès, which abolished it in 2019, and Aran, which instead has the Conselh Generau d'Aran.

+Comarques form the second-level administrative division within Catalonia, being a subdivision of vegueries (or provinces at state level).

 Overview

 Although today the comarques are officially defined under a Catalan parliamentary act, for centuries they had existed unofficially, with citizens identifying with a particular comarca in the same way that people in other parts of the world might identify with a particular region.

 In some cases, comarques consist of rural areas and many small villages centring on an important town, where the people of the region traditionally go to shop or to sell their goods.
-This is the case of comarques such as the Pla d'Estany, centred on the town of Banyoles, or the Ripollès, centred on the town of Ripoll.
+This is the case of comarques such as the Pla de l'Estany, centred on the town of Banyoles, or the Ripollès, centred on the town of Ripoll.
 In other cases, comarques are larger areas with many important population centres that have traditionally been considered part of the same region, as in the case of the Empordà or Vallès.

-The current official division of Catalonia into comarques originates in an order of the semi-autonomous Catalan government under the Spanish Republic in 1936.
+The current official division of Catalonia into comarques originates in an order of the autonomous Catalan government under the Spanish Republic in 1936.
 It was superseded after the 1939 victory of Francisco Franco's forces in the Spanish Civil War, but restored in 1987 by the re-established Generalitat of Catalonia.
-Since the definition of comarques is traditionally a non-official and sometimes ambiguous, many new proposals have been made since the comarques were first officially designated as different towns attempt to adjust the official comarques with what they consider to be their traditional comarca.
-As a result, some revisions to the official division have been made periodically.
+Since the definition of comarques is sometimes ambiguous, many new proposals have been made since the comarques were first officially designated as attempts to modify the official distribution with what some regions consider to be a traditional comarca.
+As a result, some revisions to the official division have been made, such as the additions of Moianès and Lluçanès to the map, in 2015 and 2023 respectively.

-The comarca exists as a local government area, and has a representative comarcal council.
+Comarques exist as a local government area, and have a representative county council.
+They are often known as counties in the English language, but this can be confused with the counties that were ruled by counts.